vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 code that operates on it synchronized across clouds, companies, regions, accounts, and technology stacks is challenging, even for well staffed IT organizations.
-Developers need a reliable, resilient, and scalable data integration platform, and most companies don’t have the time or resources to DIY it from the ground up.
+Developers need a reliable, resilient, and scalable data integration platform, and most companies don't have the time or resources to DIY it from the ground up.

-_Enter Vendia Share_ - a simple, schema-driven platform that enables developers to access cloud-native experiences without resorting to the “lowest common denominator” of porting container software.
-We built Vendia Share to handle the challenges of replicating and synchronizing data and code (modern day “stored procedures”) so that application developers can focus on their business logic, rather than how to create a distributed data storage and execution layer.
+_Enter Vendia Share_ - a simple, schema-driven platform that enables developers to access cloud-native experiences without resorting to the "lowest common denominator" of porting container software.
+We built Vendia Share to handle the challenges of replicating and synchronizing data and code (modern day "stored procedures") so that application developers can focus on their business logic, rather than how to create a distributed data storage and execution layer.

 Our Customers